anuragsoni/color/README.md

 ## color: converts between different color formats

 Library that converts between different color formats.
-Right now it deals with HSL, HSLA, RGB and RGBA formats.
+Right now it deals with HSL, HSLA, RGB, RGBA, OkLab and Oklch formats.

 The goal for this library is to provide easy handling of colors on the web, when working with `js_of_ocaml`.